Basics Of Aging

 How does aging affect metabolism?

 The risk of developing life-threatening conditions such as type 2 diabetes, stroke, and hypertension increase exponentially with aging.
 A major metabolic syndrome found in most older adults is insulin resistance.
 Insulin resistance results in a deficiency of glucose supply to the cells.
-The body compensates for the glucose deficiency through other sources and processes such as hepatic gluconeogenesis, adipose lipogenesis, defective glycogen synthesis, and glucose uptake.
+The body compensates for glucose deficiency through other sources and processes such as hepatic gluconeogenesis, adipose lipogenesis, defective glycogen synthesis, and glucose uptake.

 Proinflammatory cytokines released by aging cells or immune cells can also interfere with insulin production and increase the number of senescent cells.
 Adiponectin is another metabolic regulator that is derived from adipose tissue and is associated with aging.
 This hormone is increased in lean individuals or those following calorie-restricted diets.
 An increase in adiponectin has also been observed in centenarians and long-lived mouse mutants.